Andriamangarira

 Andriamangarira was a king from the Merina Kingdom in Madagascar.
-He founded the royal city of Antsahadinta in around 1725.
-He was the grandson of King Andriamasinavalona, son of Rasohanamanjaka of Ambohimahamanina, one of his daughters, with a certain Andriandambozozoro, Lord of Ivatobe avaratra and Malaza in Ambodirano Imerinatsimo.
+He founded the royal city of Antsahadinta in around 1725 CE.
+He was the grandson of Andriamasinavalona, King of Imerina, and son of Rasohanamanjaka, the noblewoman from Ambohimahamanina, one of the King's daughters, with a certain Andriandambozozoro, Lord of Ivatobe avaratra and Malaza.

-The tomb of Andriamangarira, qualified as a « Pirogue grave », and his « Tranomasina » (Sacred House) according to traditions, are still visible in Antsahadinta.
+The royal tomb of Andriamangarira, qualified as a « Pirogue grave », and his « Tranomasina » (Sacred House) according to traditions, are still visible in Antsahadinta.